F. DAVID PEAT

-The idea of “creative suspension” argues that human institutions attempt to resolve a variety of problems that face them.
-These are done though a form of internal modeling–though analysis, description and so on.
-But these institutions are relatively mechanical and simplistic in their operation, they have fixed internal structures, rigid goals and internal values that are retained long after the organization may themselves have changed its basic goals.
+The idea of ‘creative suspension’ argues that human institutions are constantly attempting to resolve a variety of problems that face them.
+This is achieved through a form of internal modeling—through analysis, description and so on.
+But these institutions are relatively mechanical and simplistic in their operation; they have fixed internal structures, rigid goals and internal values that are retained long after the organizations may themselves have changed their basic goals.
 Such organizations have a strong sense of self-preservation, which adds to their inflexibility and rigidity.
 They may possess simplistic and limited lines of communication and feedback and they do not allow their human members to make use of their inherent creativity.
 Often members of an organization are paralyzed by fear, ambition, the desire for recognition and reward, by self-preservation and a conflict between their own values and those of the organization.

 How then can a simplistic, rigid organization model a natural or social system that is infinitely faster, more flexible and subtle?
 The clear answer is that it cannot, its policies, plans and predictions are limited, simplistic and fragmentary.
 The policies, it implies may produce unpredicted side effects, the cure may generate a cascade of even greater problems.

-At the end of that paper I suggested that a new form of creative action may grow out of “creative suspension” But what would be the nature of this action that can successfully deal with the subtle and complex problems that face our planet?
-I suggest that this is a form of “gentle action”, something very different from the actions and solutions that have been posed in the past.
+I have suggested that a new form of creative action may grow out of ‘creative suspension.’
+But what would be the nature of this action that can successfully deal with the subtle and complex problems that face our planet?
+I suggest that this is a form of ‘gentle action,’ something very different from the actions and solutions that have been posed in the past.
 Past actions tend to be fragmentary, strong, reactive, imposed within limited domains and can lead to unpredictable results.
 When applied to sensitive systems they may overwhelm the system’s inherent dynamics, when applied to rigid systems they may have little effect.

 It is often said that one cannot change the laws of nature and, in particular, that all our efforts are dominated by the Second Law of Thermodynamics This tells us that any attempt to do work or bring about change must result in some dissipation of useful energy in the form of heat.
 Or, to put it another way, all spontaneous processes result in an increase in entropy.
 But while one cannot change a law of nature it is, indeed, possible to modify boundary conditions and reverse this local increase in entropy—living systems from cells to cities do it all the time.